Game Review – Ascension Deck Builder 3rd edition

 On the flip side I have had games of Ascension that I have not enjoyed as much, strangely, the reason is almost the same as the reason I usually enjoy games.
 As much as Ascension is fast and simple, sometimes I just don’t feel like I ever quite got going before the game ends.
 In fact, we sometimes decide to extend the goal posts, and add more honor to the game than we are supposed to.
 This allows us to prolong the game, and to also build up a really fun deck, where you can start to see some really interesting play combinations appear.

 Despite being quick and easy to play Ascension boasts an impressive deck to play with.
 I doubt many people can say they have played with all imaginable combinations of cards.
 With so many to choose from, we have immense fun finding the latest combination of cards to play for the most interesting or powerful maneuver of that game.

 We really enjoyed playing Ascension, and are sure it will be a firm favourite when trying to convert family members to tabletop gaming with quick and simple strategy.

-The RRP for Ascension (3rd Edition) is £31.99, and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for Ascension (3rd Edition) is £31.99, and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter